ernesto1/monochrome/README.md

 ![network](images/screenshots/network-modes.png)
 ### Power modes
+Different states to show how your laptop is currently consuming power

 ![power](images/screenshots/power-modes.png)
 ### USB storage
 USB devices are available for you to mix and match to the hardware you have.